FennStatistics/CAMtools_documentation/docs/Data Collection Tool.md

 The CAM itself is a Java Script object which is temporarily stored on the client-side.
-Every CAM, concept or connector is a Java Script class, whereby the *constructer* is initializing a single instance of that respective class.
+Every CAM, concept or connector is a Java Script class, whereby the *constructor* is initializing a single instance of that respective class.
 Within the arrays <code>nodes</code> and <code>connectors</code>, all the drawn (or deleted) concepts (nodes) respective connectors (edges) are stored.

-In the following, all the parameters of the *constructer* of the CAM, concept and connector is explained:
+In the following, all the parameters of the *constructor* of the CAM, concept and connector is explained:

 **Cognitive-Affective Map** has the following data structure when initialized, whereby the single parameters are explained below (in the browser console call "CAM"):